MaxCojocari/FAF_PR/LAB4/README.md

 This is a parser that operates on a queue-based system.
 It systematically explores all pages and extracts URLs (href links) from each page, continuing this process recursively until no more sublinks are found (queue is empty).
 The client for this web scraper establishes a connection with the server using sockets and relies on TCP as its primary communication protocol.

-When parsing simple pages, it saves theri content as html files in the `./pages` directory.
+When parsing simple pages, it saves their content as html files in the `./pages` directory.

 For example, when parsing products listing page, it will save the content as `products.html` in the following format: